tonypincheng/RETrace2/README.md

 ## Test Data

 The repository includes a small test dataset (~60MB total) in the `data/` directory.
-This dataset contains:
 - 6 FASTQ files with ~100,000 reads each
 - HCT116 cell line clones from a cell culture tree model
 - 12k probe set targeting homopolymers (10-14bp repeat lengths)